 Americans’ eyes are bigger than their stomachs it seems — at least when it comes to turkey.

-While the U.S. Department of Agriculture does not track how much unused turkey ends up in landfills, the department does track the overall losses for turkey at a retail and consumer level, according to the USDA.
+While the U.S. Department of Agriculture does not track how much unused turkey ends up in landfills, the department does track the overall losses for turkey at a retail and consumer level, said Sally Gifford, spokeswoman for the USDA.

-“The total loss number for the retail and consumer levels is 38 percent, including loss in weight due to cooking,” a representative from the USDA wrote in an email.
+“The total loss number for the retail and consumer levels is 38 percent, including loss in weight due to cooking,” she wrote in an email.

 Here are some ways you can enjoy your Thanksgiving turkey leftovers.
 Click here for some food safety tips from the USDA.

 The classic for a reason, turkey soup starts the evening of Thanksgiving.
 Remove large pieces of meat from the turkey bones, place the bones in your largest pot and add water.
 Bring to a boil and then reduce to a simmer for about 90 minutes – until the meat falls off the bones.

 Strain the turkey stock into a new pot (or Tupperware, if you want to continue the soup the next day).
 Remove the bones, save the meat.